Avalon SANE 24-hour Response Line: 902 425 0122

 - An internal exam (vaginal)

 - Provide information regarding follow-up testing and/or treatment

 A forensic examination may be conducted within the first few days following the assault.
 It is preferable, but not mandatory, for the individual not to shower, bathe, douche, use the washroom, change clothes, eat/drink, or clean teeth, etc. until the exam is completed.
 Any of these things could destroy evidence.
 A forensic examination includes the steps listed for a medical exam and may also include:

 - A head to toe visual exam looking for bruises, cuts, scratches, bloodstains, seminal stains, etc.

 - Taking photographs of injuries

 This process takes approximately two hours to complete.
 Only the SANE nurse(s) and other emergency department personnel need to be present during this exam.
-The victim/survivor may wish a support person to be present as well (i.e. a friend or a sexual assault worker).
+The individual may wish a support person to be present as well (i.e. a friend or a sexual assault worker).
 The police are not present during the exam.

 What Happens to the Forensic Samples Collected?

-- If the victim/survivor decides to report the sexual assault within the six month period, the SANE Coordinator will contact the police and provide the forensic evidence.
+- If the individual decides to report the sexual assault within the six month period, the SANE Coordinator will contact the police and provide the forensic evidence.
 The police will then proceed with the investigation.